zenglenn42/inversion-of-control/README.md

 - require at least 1 item be visible at all times
 - allow multiple visible items

-But wouldn't it be nice if you didn't have to code all those variants yourself and the author of the Accordion?
+But wouldn't it be nice if you didn't have to code all those variants yourself as the author of the Accordion?

 <h5>&nbsp;</h5>
 Here's what the code might look like for enforcing the first two bullets: